201210302/DeSRA_-execution/README.md

     └─MSE-SR
         └─sr
 and move images to sr folder
-## Noe you are ready for Quick Inference
+## Now you are ready for Quick Inference